clark-pain/Portfolio/index.md

 ### Life Goals

+#### Personal
+  - Earn my Private Pilot's License (PPL)
-  -
+  - Earn my SCUBA Certification
-  Summit the highest peak in the continental United States - Check
+  - Summit the highest peak in the continental United States - Check
+  - Earn my Skydiving A-License - Check
+  - Complete a major Thru-hike/ride
+  - Complete a Triathlon - Check
+  - Complete an Iron Man
+  - Live overseas for at least one year
-  - Summit the highest peak in
+  - Circumnavigate the globe

-  - Outdoors
-  - Athletics
-  - Conservation
-  - Entrepreneurism
+#### Professional
-  - Working for posterity
+  - Self-employment for a portion of my professional career
+  - Create a tool or capability that positively impacts our global energy situation
+  - Give people around the world greater access to information

 ### What I Can Do For You